FirebaseExtended/emberfire/docs/guide/authentication.md

 $ ember generate firebase-session-store
 ```

 The next step is to enable an authentication provider in the Firebase Authentication panel, and enter the API key and secret for that provider.
-Details on enabling third-party providers can be found in our docs e.g. [Enabling Twitter login](https://firebase.google.com/docs/auth/web/twitter-login).
+Details on enabling third-party providers can be found in our docs e.g. [Enabling Google Sign-In](https://firebase.google.com/docs/auth/web/google-signin).

 In this example we'll use Google authentication.
 To start, we'll define `login` and `logout` actions in our application route making use of the `session` and `firebaseApp` services: